AuReMe/mpwt/README.rst

     ├── species_3
     ..

-- with the -r (size_reduction) argument, you will have compressed zip files (and PGDBs inside ptools-local will be deleted):
+- with the **-r /size_reduction** argument, you will have compressed zip files (and PGDBs inside ptools-local will be deleted):

 .. code-block:: text